mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 * _Device-side API_ - The collection of APIs exposed by the Mender components
 running on the device.
 The Device-side API constitutes the only public API of the Mender client.
-It is implemented as a thin layer that receives messages on the D-Bus, processes them, transmits them to the Mender client, receives the results from the client, and transmits a response on the D-Bus.
+It is a thin layer that receives messages over D-Bus, processes them, transmits them to the Mender client, receives the results from the client, and transmits a response on the D-Bus.

 * _Device ID_ - A single string uniquely identifying a device in the Mender server, used in Server-side APIs to specify an individual device.
-See the documentation on [Identity](../07.Identity/docs.md) for more information.
+See the documentation on device [Identity](../07.Identity/docs.md) for more information.

 * _Device type_ - The type of device, used to ensure compatibility between the hardware and software.
 See the documentation on [Artifact](../03.Artifact/docs.md)